joemasilotti/masilotti.com/_posts/2023-04-18-debug-turbo-native-apps-with-safari.md

 ---
-title: How to debug Turbo Native apps with Safari
+title: How to debug Hotwire Native apps with Safari
 date: 2023-04-18
 description: How to attach a Safari debugger to the simulator with some tips on dealing with "No Inspectable Applications".
 ---

-[Turbo Native](https://github.com/hotwired/turbo-ios) is a framework for building high-fidelity mobile apps powered by mobile web content.
+[Hotwire Native](https://native.hotwired.dev) is a framework for building high-fidelity mobile apps powered by mobile web content.
 It enables small teams to build big apps by reusing most of your web content in hybrid iOS apps.

 Even though the rendered content is boring ol’ HTML, there is still a bit of JavaScript glue holding it all together.
-For example, when a link is clicked [Turbo hijacks it to perform a fetch request](https://turbo.hotwired.dev/handbook/introduction#turbo-drive%3A-navigate-within-a-persistent-process) instead of the embedded browser navigating to the new page.
+For example, when a link is clicked [Hotwire hijacks it to perform a fetch request](https://turbo.hotwired.dev/handbook/introduction#turbo-drive%3A-navigate-within-a-persistent-process) instead of the embedded browser navigating to the new page.

 There are also times where a developer might want to bridge the gap to native Swift code when a web button or link is tapped.
 A common approach is to [fire a JavaScript message]({% post_url turbo-ios/2021-04-02-the-javascript-bridge %}) for the client to receive and call into a native SDK.